JeremyFenwick/Terminus/README.md

 This is a POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.
-Along the way, you'll learn about shell command parsing, REPLs, builtin commands, and more.

 As a challenge, no external libraries were used to implement the shell.
 The code is written in pure Kotlin and uses the standard library only.